SoapZA/AmpliconClipper/README.md

 # AmpliconClipper
 AmpliconClipper performes post-alignment PCR Primer removal.
-In a multitude of situations, pre-alignment clipping is not feasible; either because the primers themselves become progressively shorter or the sequencing platform is rather noisy (AmpliconClipper was designed with Pacific Biosciences data in mind.)
+In a multitude of situations, pre-alignment clipping is not feasible; either because the primers themselves become progressively shorter or the sequencing platform is rather noisy (AmpliconClipper was designed with Pacific Biosciences data in mind).

 ## Features
  - Takes SAM as input